 As we transition out of the challenges of the past year many businesses will find themselves thinking about pivoting their existing services, whilst others may be considering the opportunities of planning a new business.

-Having a detailed business plan is critical to any venture and could be the difference in being prepared to succeed, or fail at the first hurdle.
+Having a detailed business plan is critical and could be the difference in being prepared to succeed, or fail at the first hurdle.
 Creating a really detailed business plan will place you one step ahead.

 We’ve outlined some points which may be of help if you are thinking of starting a new business or looking at new strategies.
 It will help you understand your goals and keep you focused on strategy.
 At the same time, it can help secure vital investment for growing your business by identifying your KPI’s.